biocore/empress/README.md

 ![empress_unrooted_feature_coloring](docs/moving-pictures/img/empress_unrooted_feature_coloring.png)

-The plot is now updated so each branch is now colored by their Phylum level classification.
+The plot is now updated so each branch is now colored by its Phylum level classification.
 We can see that the extra long branches are all the same color.
 Hover the cursor over the legend box and scroll to the bottom.
 The magenta color corresponds to an *Unspecified* Phylum.
 You may also have noticed that these outlier branches appear mainly in 2 distinct clusters.
 While we don’t have any more information about the classification of these features, perhaps we can gain some more insight regarding their classification by looking at their closest common ancestors that do have taxonomic information.

 ### Exploring a feature’s closest common ancestors